 Mane’s personality has helped him to become a favourite with Liverpool supporters, while even rival fans may find it difficult to dislike him.

-We’ve taken a look back at seven times Mane has disproved the stereotype of a modern footballer.
+We’ve taken a look back at eight times Mane has disproved the stereotype of a modern footballer.

 Despite his fame and wealth, Mane clearly hasn’t forgotten his roots.

-The 27-year-old is well aware of the poverty-stricken conditions in his home village of Bambaly and payed for a hospital to be built there.
+The 27-year-old is well aware of the poverty-stricken conditions in his home village of Bambaly and paid for a hospital to be built there.

 Mane then donated £250,000 to fund a new secondary school and was spotted visiting the construction site to check on its progress.